User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Constant-factor Approximation Simple Mechanism

 \section{Constant-factor Approximation Simple Mechanism}

-As mentioned in the section above, the revenue-optimal mechanism is a Myerson's auction with modified virtual value.
+\todo{Proof of concept that a SPA with reserves could work.} As discussed in \Cref{sec:opt-auction}, the revenue-optimal mechanism is a Myerson's auction with modified virtual value.
 However, Myerson's auction can be quite complex in general, even in the single-slot setting.
-In this section, we focus on designing a \emph{simple} mechanism, for single slots, to achieve a constant-approximation to optimal mechanism characterized in Section~\ref{subsec:singleslot_opt}, following the spirit of the seminal work \emph{``simple versus optimal mechanism''}~\citep{HR2009simple}.
+In this section, we focus on designing a \emph{simple} mechanism, for single slots, to achieve a constant-approximation to the optimal mechanism characterized in Section~\ref{subsec:singleslot_opt}, following the spirit of the area of \emph{``simple versus optimal mechanism''}~\citep{HR2009simple}.
 In particular, our aim is to design a mechanism that is similar in spirit to a second-price auction with personalized reserves.
 The version of such an auction that is most relevant to this section works as follows.
 First we remove all advertisers whose bid is below their personalized reserve.
 Among the remaining bidders, we allocate to the highest bidder and charge them the larger of their reserve and the second-highest remaining bid.
 This is known as a second-price auction with eager reserves \cite{Paeslema16}.
+Note that this section focuses on the Bayesian Mechanism Design setting where the transition probability function $P_i(\cdot|\ctr)$, value function $V^*$, and value distributions $F_i$ are all known.

 The main challenge of designing a good \emph{simple} mechanism to achieve a constant-factor approximation to the optimal mechanism is that we need to take both the revenue guarantee in each round and the MDP transition into account.
 For example, if we have a \emph{simple} auction that achieves a good revenue in round $t$ but leads to a bad transition for the user's click-through rate in the next round, then this may hurt the revenue dramatically in the long run.
 In an extreme case, the user may leave the platform and the seller loses all future revenue if our proposed simple mechanism incurs a terrible transition.